-The second thing we should talk about is Charles himself, because he’s in kind of a unique situation.
-Though he commanded armies, ran the Frankish kingdom, and founded the Carolingian dynasty, he was not, himself, a king.
+The second thing we should talk about is Charles himself, because he was in kind of a unique situation.
+Though he commanded armies, ran the Frankish kingdom, and is considered the founder of the Carolingian dynasty, he was not, himself, a king.
 Instead, he was Duke of the Franks and Mayor of the Palace, which meant that he ruled Francia nominally on behalf of a king of the Merovingian Dynasty.
-For most of Charles’s career as Mayor this was Theuderic IV, but by this point the Merovingian kings were so superfluous to their own kingdom that, after Theuderic died in 1737, Charles spent the last four years of his life not even bothering to enthrone a replacement.
+For most of Charles’s career as Mayor this was Theuderic IV, but the Merovingian kings became so superfluous to their own kingdom that, after Theuderic died in 1737, Charles spent the last four years of his life without even bothering to enthrone a replacement.
 Charles’s son (and Charlemagne’s father), Pepin the Short (d.
 768), enthroned Childeric III in 743 but then took the throne from him outright in 751, and the Carolingian Dynasty was officially born.
 But obviously we’re getting ahead of ourselves.

 Even with that advantage, it’s fairly remarkable that the Franks were able to withstand multiple Umayyad cavalry charges without breaking, and Frankish sources naturally give Charles a lot of credit for the army holding together.
-Charles then used what cavalry he did have on a very creative operation behind enemy lines.
-He sent them around the Umayyad army to strike their camp.
-When word began to reach the Umayyad soldiers that their booty and slaves were being carried off by the Franks, several of them began to turn and head back to defend their wealth.
+Charles then used what cavalry he did have by sending them around the Umayyad army to strike their camp.
+When word began to reach the Umayyad soldiers that their accumulated booty and slaves were being carried off by the Franks, several of them began to turn and head back to defend their wealth.
 It didn’t take much for that to snowball into a full retreat.
 With thousands of Umayyad soldiers dead, including Ghafiqi, the army decided against pressing its luck, and instead of assembling for another round of fighting the next day, they high-tailed it back to Iberia.

-The Umayyads did invade north of the Pyrenees again, in the late 730s, but that incursion never got as far into Frankish territory as this one, and its ultimate failure was the last time a large Muslim army campaigned on the territory of modern France, though Muslim raiders crossed the mountains from time to time.
-It can also be argued that the failure at Tours, or rather the broader failure to advance north from Iberia, was part of the reason the Umayyads fell.
-Their caliphate was so dependent on booty that, when the conquests began to reach their geographic limits and the booty began to peter out, it’s no surprise that political power slipped from their grasp.
+The Umayyads did invade north of the Pyrenees again, in the late 730s, but that incursion never got as far into Frankish territory as this one, and its failure represents the last time a large Muslim army campaigned on the territory of modern France–though Muslim raiders still crossed the mountains from time to time.
+So I do think Tours deserves at least some credit for ending the Muslim threat to Latin Christendom, even if its scope and impact has been exaggerated in the ensuing centuries.
+You can even make an argument that the failure at Tours, as part of a broader empire-wide slowdown in the pace of territorial conquest, was one reason the Umayyad dynasty eventually collapsed.
+Their caliphate was so dependent on booty that, when it began to peter out, it was probably inevitable that political power would slip from their grasp.